Acceptance Devices | PAX A77 Terminal User Guide

 .

-Follow these steps to enable a Wi-Fi network on the PAX terminal:
+Follow these steps to create a Settings password on the PAX terminal.

 Figure: